-Although psoriasis is not contagious, it is often associated with other serious health conditions, including psoriatic arthritis, which causes joint pain and stiffness.
-At Johns Creek Dermatology, we feel that working together to find a treatment plan to reduce or eliminate your symptoms is critical to overall health and minimizing risk for psoriasis associated disease.
+Although the condition is not contagious, it is often associated with other serious health conditions, including psoriatic arthritis, which causes joint pain and stiffness.
+At Johns Creek Dermatology, we feel that working together to find a treatment plan to reduce or eliminate your symptoms is critical to overall health and minimizing risk for a psoriasis-associated disease.
 We understand each patient’s symptoms are unique, so it’s important for us to assess the different treatment options to establish the right treatment regimen for you.

 - Phototherapy: Moderate to severe psoriasis which is limited to a specific part, or parts of the body typically responds well to phototherapy, which involves exposing the skin to ultraviolet light on a regular basis.
 Treatments are conducted at our office.

 - Systemic: We may prescribe prescription oral or injectable drugs for moderate, severe or psoriatic arthritis if your psoriasis greatly affects your quality of life.
-Most systemic medications work throughout the body, and are also used for patients who don’t improve with, or are unable to endure topical or light therapy.
+Most systemic medications work throughout the body and are also used for patients who don’t improve with or are unable to endure topical or light therapy.
 Biologic drugs, which are given by injection or intravenous (IV) infusion may be prescribed for moderate to severe psoriasis and psoriatic arthritis that don’t indicate improvement with other systemic treatments.
 Biologics target specific parts of the immune system that block certain cells and proteins that are a significant factor in developing psoriasis and psoriatic arthritis.